Determinantal equations for secant varieties and the Eisenbud-Koh-Stillman conjecture: Introduction

 Our project began with the idea to study these problems simultaneously.
 We have included a discussion of these related conjectures in the hope of bringing them to the attention of the community of algebraic geometers.
-In particular, we expect our geometric interpretation of Sch\"onhage's result mentioned below will be useful in the study of these questions.
 A few general results on rank and border rank preserving pairs are given in \S\ref{brppintro}.
+Other results have appeared elsewhere: \cite[Rem.~2.3]{BLtensor}, \cite[Thm~7.1]{BLtensor}, \cite[Cor.~1.10]{BLsecant}, and \cite[Rem.~2.3]{CCG_monomials} or \cite[Exercise~3.2.2.2]{Ltensor}.